andrerobsahm/Lord-of-the-rings-memory-game/README.md

 ## The Assignment
 - Create a memory game in HTML, CSS and JavaScript (with no third-party frameworks like jQuery)
 - The cards should be randomly positioned before a new game start
-- The game must include a replay button that reorder the cards randomly, (using Javascript and not through a page reload!)
+- The game must include a replay button that reorder the cards randomly (using Javascript and not through a page reload!)

 ## How to try it out
 - Clone/download the repository from GitHub